 As a rule, a "Rolling Plan" is a document made for each recipient country of Japan's ODA.
-In a Rolling Plan, basically all on-going ODA projects are classified and listed according to the country-specific priority areas, development issues, and programs, at each stage from its approval to completion.
+In a Rolling Plan, basically all on-going ODA projects over a period of several years are classified and listed according to priority areas, development issues, and programs, at each stage from its approval to completion.
 By utilizing a variety of Rolling Plans, it is aimed to better adopt different development schemes in an integrated manner when designing, planning, and implementing ODA projects.
-This also helps strengthen the predictability on how assistance will be carried out.
-In accordance with the "ODA Review Final Report," the Rolling Plans will be combined as an appendix to the Country Assistance Policy.
+This also helps improve the predictability on how assistance will be carried out over a period of several years.
+In accordance with the "ODA Review Final Report" announced in 2010, the Rolling Plans will be combined as an annex to the Country Assistance Policy.